 A History of Need

-Since 2013, Montwell Commons has steadily progressed toward its original vision of creating a space for multi-use community gathering.
+Since 2013, Montwell Commons has steadily progressed toward its original vision of creating a space for multi-use community gatherings.

 In the weeks after the flood, Montwell Commons served as a center for volunteer and donation organization, as well as resource deployment.
 Since then, Montwell Commons has regained momentum and begun its second phase of development, inclusion of a Disaster Support Center has become central to the vision.